AmmarAgeeza/Flutter-Widgets/README.md

 ### This widget is useful for showing items in List in an animation way.
 ## 13.AnimatedOpacity Widget
 ### This widget is useful for showing and hiding items an animation way.
+## 14.AnimatedPadding Widget
+### This widget is useful for using padding widget in an animation way.